GoLearnToCode/kiei924-winter15-ev/workbook/setup.md

 Create a folder called *code* in your home directory.
 (What's the home directory?
 In the *Finder*, it's accessible via the sidebar – it's the one with the "house" icon and is marked with the username you've used to log-in to your computer.
 You can also get there from the Finder menu, via Go -> Home).

-Finally, download the following and unzip it into your code folder.
-When you're done, you should have a folder called "profile" in your *code* directory.
+Finally, download the following and unzip it into your code folder. **Rename the folder (which will probably be called "profile-master") to "profile".** When you're done, you should have a folder called "profile" in your *code* directory.

 https://github.com/kiei924-winter15-ev/profile/archive/master.zip